luispedro/luispedro_org/publications/list.rst

     <https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-018-0450-3>`__
     in Microbiome (2018) [`DOI <https://doi.org/10.1186/s40168-018-0450-3>`__]

+    *One sentence summary*: The gut microbiome of dogs is more similar to that of humans (compared to pigs or mice).
+Most strains are, however, host-specific.

 28. Katri Korpela, Paul Igor Costea, **Luis Pedro Coelho**, Stefanie Kandels-Lewis, Gonneke Willemsen, Dorret I Boomsma, Nicola Segata, and Peer Bork `Selective maternal seeding and environment shape the human gut